craftcms/docs/docs/4.x/extend/updating-plugins.md

 1. Run PHPStan on your existing Craft 3 codebase and apply the greatest level of fixes you’re comfortable with.
 2. Run Craft’s [Rector](#rector) rules to prep a bunch of your code for Craft 4.
+3. Update your `craftcms/cms` requirement to `^4.0.0-beta.1` and run `composer update`.
-3. Run PHPStan again to identify issues and opportunities specifically related to Craft 4 changes.
+4. Run PHPStan again to identify issues and opportunities specifically related to Craft 4 changes.

 ## Rector